nunit/docs/docs/articles/nunit/release-notes/framework.md

 (The list below is work in progress, and includes issues that is fixed in the upcoming next release, beta.2 or final)

-Total number of issues fixed in this release is : 105
+There are 106 issues fixed in this release.

 ### Enhancements